Ask an expert

 Sue Jaensch, Animal Behaviour Specialist

-Qualifications: BSc (Zoology), Grad Cert in Competitive Systems and Processes, Cert IV in Training and Assessment, Graduate Certificate in Applied Behaviour Analysis
+Qualifications: Bachelor of Science (Zoology), Graduate Certificate in Competitive Systems and Processes, Cert IV in Training and Assessment, Graduate Certificate in Applied Behaviour Analysis

 Sue is Zoos Victoria’s Animal Behaviour Specialist.
 Sue joined the Zoos Victoria team in 2008, working as a Zoo Keeper at Healesville Sanctuary, then as a Life Sciences Manager and Animal Training Coordinator.
 Prior to working at Zoos Victoria, Sue spent ten years working at RSPCA Victoria where she was their first Animal Training and Behaviour Coordinator.
 As the Animal Behaviour Specialist, Sue coordinates the strategic objectives and procedures for animal enrichment and animal training initiatives at Zoos Victoria to ensure a continued improvement for the wellbeing of the animals.
 Working with the property Animal Training Coordinators, Sue is responsible for the development of learning modules in animal behaviour for delivery to zoo keeping staff.
 Her portfolio includes animal behaviour concerns, and she oversees the use of Functional Assessment Investigations across our three zoos.
 Her days vary, she might be on site watching keeping teams working with animals, running a training sessions for our staff, facilitating functional assessment workshops or at her desk analysing data about the behaviour of specific animals.
 Her strengths are problem solving, group facilitation, system thinking and creativity and she is passionate about promoting the wellbeing of both the animals and staff she works with.